Last updated on June 19th, 2019 at 01:47 pm

 You’ll also want to factor in free breakfast, free shuttle to Disneyland, free WiFi, and other discounts or free services when determining which Disneyland hotel is cheapest.

 And, you can save even more money if you book a 2 night or more SoCal Vacation through my travel partner Get Away Today.
-Use the code MARCIE to get $10 off your vacation package!
+Use the code MM10 to get $10 off your vacation package!

 5. HAVE A NON-PARK DAY